-The court also found that the City enforces the City's anti-homeless laws even when there are no social services staff present to offer shelter, without knowing if any shelter is available, and even when it is obvious the City's shelters and supportive housing sites are already at capacity.
+The court found that the City enforces the City's anti-homeless laws even when there are no social services staff present to offer shelter, without knowing if any shelter is available, and even when it is obvious the City's shelters and supportive housing sites are already at capacity.
 The City provided no specific evidence that it offered shelter to any of the 3,000 individuals who were cited or arrested in the past three years just for being homeless.
+A federal court determined that the City routinely cites and arrests thousands of people who have no real access to shelter and regularly destroys their personal belongings.
+This is in violation of the City's own policies and the U.S. Constitution.

-Does the preliminary injunction ban the City from addressing street encampments?
+• Does the preliminary injunction ban the City from addressing street encampments?

 No. This is not a ban on addressing homeless encampments.
 The City can enforce all necessary health, accessibility, and public safety laws to address homeless encampments when necessary-including for routine street cleanings.
 The City can also clear encampments if it makes real offers of available shelter to the affected people.